kube-reactor/krew-index/README.md

+##
 # krew-index
+##

-Temporary Krew Index repository until we get reactor integrated into the official Krew Index.
+Temporary Krew Index repository until we get Reactor integrated into the official Krew Index.